WaiYanNyeinNaing/SVM-scikit-learn-/README.md

 # SVM-scikit-learn
-This tutorail will details ipython notebook for SVM Classifer using ScikitLearn Library.
+This tutorail will details cupcake classification using SVM(Support Vector Machine)classifier.